Affordability Hardship Exemption

 Criteria

-Your health coverage is considered unaffordable if the lowest-cost coverage available to you in 2021, through an employer or Covered California, would be more than 8.27 percent of your projected annual household income.
+To be eligible for this exemption, your health coverage must be considered unaffordable.
+Affordability is calculated on the lowest-cost coverage available to you through an employer or Covered California.
+This coverage is considered unaffordable if your costs are more than 8.17 percent of your projected annual household income in 2023.

 What you will need to apply